Refer also to the "Fruit" chapter

 The annual Fresh Fruit Exporter Directory gives trade statistics for the citrus and other fruit sectors.
 Download it at the Fresh Produce Exporters’ Forum (FPEF) website, https://fpef.co.za.

 The decision by the UK to leave the EU is a cause for optimism.
 Since it has no citrus industry, there is no need for protectionist measures like the EU has.
-In 2018, the South African citrus industry anticipates markets in the Philippines and Vietnam to open, and for greater access to the US market.

 The Citrus Growers Association website – www.cga.co.za – has information on packed and shipped volumes which is updated weekly during the citrus season.
 All growers of export citrus who pay the levy, and exporters who are registered with FPEF (Fresh Produce Exporters Forum) have access to this information, as do members of the CMF (Citrus Marketing Forum).
 Passwords for the Grower Section of the website are available by contacting gloria [at] cga.co.za.